Lily Hibberd

 About

-Lily Hibberd is an interdisciplinary artist and writer working on frontiers of time, memory and the cosmos.
+Lily Hibberd is an interdisciplinary artist and writer working on questions around frontiers of time, memory and the cosmos.
 Her practice combines performance, writing, painting, photography, sound, moving image and installation art.
-Developed in collaboration with artists, scientists and historians, the resulting works have been presented in 66 major or international exhibitions, events and festivals since 1999.
+Developed in collaboration with artists, scientists and historians, the resulting works have been presented in 68 major or international exhibitions, events and festivals since 1999.

 The planet Venus has been the focus of the past four years of creative research through painting and archival investigation.
 Lily’s recent residency at the Science Museum, London, now extends to collections connected to Venus located around the world.
 She is also working with a team of artists, curators and scientists on Venus Conversations 2024-2034.